 The remuneration paid to the Council's senior employees is disclosed in the table below.
 A senior employee is defined as an officer who earns a salary of more than £150,000 per annum, or is the designated head of the paid service, or is a statutory chief officer, or is any person having responsibility for the management of the Council, to the extent that the officer has power to direct or control the major activities of the Council, in particular activities involving the expenditure of money, whether solely or collectively with other officers.
-The contribution rate for pensions since 2011/12 is 13.1% of pensionable pay plus an additional monetary amount relating to all scheme members of £430,600 for 2011/12 and 2012/13.
+The contribution rate for pensions in 2013/14 was 13.1% of pensionable pay, plus an additional monetary amount relating to all scheme members of £430,600.